Everything You Need To Know About Kegels!

 Having strong pelvic floor muscles offers several benefits:

-Better recovery after childbirth: Strong pelvic floor muscles can aid in postpartum recovery, helping to restore tone and function to the pelvic region after childbirth.
+Strong pelvic floor muscles can aid in postpartum recovery, helping to restore tone and function to the pelvic region after childbirth.

-Enhanced athletic performance: A strong pelvic floor provides stability and support during physical activities, improving athletic performance and reducing the risk of injury.
+A strong pelvic floor provides stability and support during physical activities, improving athletic performance and reducing the risk of injury.

-Improved lubrication: Regular use of Kegel balls can stimulate blood flow to the pelvic region, potentially improving vaginal lubrication.
+Regular use of Kegel balls can stimulate blood flow to the pelvic region, potentially improving vaginal lubrication.

 How To Do Kegels